top of page

 6. Practice Gratitude to Shift Your Mindset

 When overwhelm takes over, it’s easy to focus on what’s not working.
-But by intentionally shifting your focus to what’s going right or what you’re grateful for in the moment, you engage your Prefrontal Cortex and pull yourself out of the stress spiral.
-Gratitude helps you reframe situations and keeps your brain grounded in the present.
+But by intentionally shifting your focus to what’s going right or what you’re grateful for in the moment, you engage your Prefrontal Cortex and pull yourself out of that stress spiral.

 Wrapping It Up: Your Brain Is Your Best Ally

 Overwhelm happens to all of us, but with these simple neuroscience-backed brain hacks, you can get back to feeling calm, focused, and in control.
-From deep breathing and brain dumps to laughter and practicing gratitude, your brain is equipped to help you handle whatever comes your way—one step at a time.
+From deep breathing and brain dumps to laughter and practicing gratitude, your brain is equipped to help you handle whatever comes your way.

 bottom of page